 Leeds General Infirmary

-By far the longest-established of the city’s hospitals, The General Infirmary at Leeds (to use its formal title) dates back to June 1767 when an Infirmary “for the relief of the sick and hurt poor within this parish” was set up in a private house in Kirkgate.
+By far the longest-established of the city’s hospitals, The General Infirmary at Leeds (to use its formal title) dates back to October 1767 when an Infirmary “for the relief of the sick and hurt poor within this parish” was set up in a private house in Kirkgate as a temporary measure.

-The General Infirmary’s first purpose-built home opened in 1771 close to City Square and that small building began a process of almost continual expansion to try and keep pace with the growth of the township of Leeds during the Industrial Revolution.
-This culminated in a move to an impressive new site on Great George Street in 1868.
+The General Infirmary’s first purpose-built facility opened in 1771 close to City Square and that small building began a process of almost continual expansion to try and keep pace with the growth of the township of Leeds during the Industrial Revolution.
+This culminated in a move to the impressive new site on Great George Street in 1868.